Every Story Brings Us Closer

 Reading with your child is one of the best ways to support brain development, strengthen your bond, and build essential early literacy skills.
 With 1000 Stories Before Kindergarten, you’ll help your child prepare for school success, one story at a time!

 This self-paced program is designed for babies, toddlers, and preschoolers, along with their caregivers.
 Track your progress, collect stickers and prizes, and celebrate milestones together.
+Read one thousand stories to complete the program and win a prize!

 How It Works